 You should also have supporting documents, such as the letter that offers you a job.
-If you have the labour market opinion (LMO) confirmation number for your offer, give it to the BSO.
+If you have the Labour Market Impact Assessment (LMIA) confirmation number for your offer, give it to the BSO.

 Medical and health insurance, and workers’ compensation in Canada

 Your employer must make sure you are covered by medical and health insurance, and workers’ compensation, when you arrive in Canada.

 Getting a social insurance number

 The Social Insurance Number (SIN) is a nine-digit number that you need to work in Canada or to have access to government programs and benefits.
 You should apply for a SIN as soon as possible after you arrive in Canada.

 To apply for your SIN, simply gather all the required original proof-of-identity documents and take them to the nearest Service Canada point of service.
 If everything is in order, you will get your SIN at the time of your visit.